Yui010206/Yui010206.github.io/_pages/about.md

 Find me here: shoubin -atsign- cs . unc . edu

 # 🔥 News
-- *2025.01*: ☕️ Three paper accepted to **ICLR 2025**.
-Check CREMA for Video+Any Modal Reasoning, SAFREE for training-free safe visual generation and SRDF for human-level VL-Navigation.
+- *2025.01*: 🇸🇬 Three paper accepted to **ICLR 2025**.
+Check ☕️CREMA for Video+Any Modalilty Reasoning, 🛡️SAFREE for training-free safe visual generation and ⛓️SRDF for human-level VL-Navigation.
 - *2024.09*: 📓 One paper accepted to **EMNLP main 2024**.
 Check LLoVi for long VideoQA with LLM.
 - *2024.07*: 📹 One paper accepted to **ACM MM 2024**.
 Check IVA-0 for controllable image animation.
 - *2024.06*: 💬 Gave an invited talk at Google.